fmjohnson97/fmjohnson97.github.io/_posts/2020-11-06-feudal-steering.markdown

 ---
 layout: post
-title: Fuedal Steering\: Hierarchical Learning for Steering Angle Prediction
+title: Fuedal Steering - Hierarchical Learning for Steering Angle Prediction
 date: 2020-11-06 23:17:55 -0500
 description: We consider the challenge of automated steering angle prediction for self driving cars using egocentric road im- ages.
 In this work, we explore the use of feudal networks, used in hierarchical reinforcement learning (HRL), to de- vise a vehicle agent to predict steering angles from first person, dash-cam images of the Udacity driving dataset.